Rapid Recap: Tang discusses staff, recruiting and workouts

 Austin Carpenter was a graduate assistant at Baylor that followed Tang to Manhattan and is one of the innovators behind the scenes and Bailey Bachamp stayed on as the Director of Operations.

-Thus, I asked Tang what it was about his selling points that made it so he landed many of his first options.
+Thus, I asked Tang what it was about his selling points that made him land many of his first options.

 His answer surprised me.
 He essentially pointed out that they didn't hire all of their first choices.
 At the same time, he made sure to note that sometimes your first choice isn't the right choice.

-Coaching staffs often believe they know which people or which coaches should be the first choices or even which players should be the first choices when recruiting, and they look back with hindsight and realize that they weren't the best ones.
+Coaching staffs often believe they know which people should be the first choices or even which players should be the first choices when recruiting.
+They then look back with hindsight and realize that they weren't the best ones.

 Tang is very confident that he has the best choices with him and the right staff to help him win big in Manhattan.